How Rate Of Perceived Exertion (RPE) Can Maximise Your Training

 One of the simplest ways to measure your RPE during a cardio or HIIT workout is by considering how easy or difficult it is to talk during exercise.

-You can benefit by using a range of training intensities throughout your week.
+And no, pushing yourself to your max every time you exercise isn’t a good strategy if you want to see progress - you can benefit by using a range of training intensities throughout your week.
 All of the Sweat programs include low-intensity cardio sessions as part of your weekly training goals, so you can use these to start assessing your RPE.

 Train at a variety of intensities to maximise your results